 Presence of geranial, limonene, β-pinene, γ-terpinene, and other bioactive compounds in lemon oil exhibited anti-inflammatory effects by reducing cell migration, and inflammatory mediator production (16).

 9. Antifungal properties Lemon essential oil

-Presence of high content of monoterpenoids, D-limonene, and linalool in lemon oil exert their antifungal actions against different pathogenic fungus such as Candida albicans, C. tropicalis, C. glabrata and Fusarium graminearum (17).
-Therefore, this oil acts as a natural therapeutic agent for the treatment of human mucous membranes and skin infection and effective remedy against candidiasis and phytopathogens (18).
+The presence of high content of monoterpenoids, D-limonene, and linalool in lemon oil exert their antifungal actions against different pathogenic fungi such as Candida albicans, C. tropicalis, C. glabrata and Fusarium graminearum (17).
+Therefore, this oil acts as a natural therapeutic agent for the treatment of human mucous membranes and skin infection and an effective remedy against candidiasis and phytopathogens (18).

 10. Lemon essential oil keeps skin healthy

-Lemon essential oil contains antiseptic, astringent, and detoxifying properties which may be beneficial for the treatment of various skin disease such as abscesses, acne, antiseptic, athlete’s foot, blisters, boils, cellulite, corns, cuts, grazes, greasy and oily conditions, insect bites, mouth ulcers, rosacea, sores, ulcers, viral infections (cold sores, herpes, verrucae, and warts), and wounds (19).
+The lemon essential oil contains antiseptic, astringent, and detoxifying properties which may be beneficial for the treatment of various skin diseases such as abscesses, acne, antiseptic, athlete’s foot, blisters, boils, cellulite, corns, cuts, grazes, greasy and oily conditions, insect bites, mouth ulcers, rosacea, sores, ulcers, viral infections (cold sores, herpes, verrucae, and warts), and wounds (19).